Natalie Sumner Lincoln

 Lincoln was society editor for the Washington Herald from 1912 to 1914.
 She was editor of the Daughters of the American Revolution Magazine from April 1915 until her death.

-Lincoln wrote 22 novels, all but one set in Washington DC.
+Lincoln wrote 22 novels, all but one set in Washington, D.C.
 About half of them featured either Inspector Mitchell or Detective Ferguson of the Washington, DC police.
 Two of her novels were adapted as silent films: The Man Inside (1916) and Black Shadows (1920), the latter based on her novel The Official Chaperon.
 She also contributed short stories to a number of magazines, including Smith's Magazine, McCall's, All Story, and Detective Story Magazine.

 She made philatelist headlines in 1930 when she discovered one of her father's letters with a rare postmaster provisional stamp from Baltimore postmaster James M. Buchanan, which she sold for $10,000.

-Natalie Sumner Lincoln died at her Hawthorne Street home in Washington, D.C. on August, 31 1935.
+Natalie Sumner Lincoln died at her Hawthorne Street home in Washington, D.C., on August 31, 1935.